facebookarchive/react-native-fbsdk/README.md

 4. I get this build error: `no type or protocol named UIApplicationOpenURLOptionsKey`:

-- Your XCode version is too old, upgrade to XCode 8.0+.
+- Your Xcode version is too old.
+Upgrade to Xcode 10.0+.

 ## Usage